c0deina/hypr9boost/README.md

-# hypr9boost
+# fxserver-esx_boilerplate
-Boost for vehicles, purchasable and usable by everyone.
+FXServer ESX Boilerplate

+This a sample script for es_extended